 In early 2014, CLI and the Collins Academy of Jefferson, Texas launched an education program with area schools that includes teacher training and curriculum development by the Collins Academy.
 Individual and group projects resulting from the efforts were shown at the Paddlefish Festival in Jefferson in May of 2014, 2015 and 2016.
 Students and educators are utilizing this website to gain more information on the paddlefish, its habitat, the environmental flows work in the watershed and related work.
 They also used the website to track the movements of the tagged paddlefish that their school or other group adopted.

 Phase 2 of the experiment is underway.
 Another release of paddlefish by FWS with the assistance of TPWD was made on May 18, 2016.
 Twenty seven of the fish were surgically-implanted with radio transmitters with batteries, so the fish can be tracked as they pass five receivers set up in the watershed.
-This summer, their movements will be able to be seen on our tracking webpage.
-Several hundred other paddlefish were released at the same time.
-All of the fish released on May 18th were one-year old and about 12 inches long.
-This release and related research will help determine the long-term success of the experiment and could result in further large-scale releases of paddlefish into the Caddo Lake watershed.
-The Collins Academy-led education program is also continuing.
+Several hundred other paddlefish, not tagged, were released at the same time.
+All of the fish released in 2016 were one-year old and about 12 inches long.
+This release and subsequent research helped to determine the long-term success of the experiment and resulted in further large-scale releases of paddlefish into the Caddo Lake watershed both on the Texas side and most recently, Louisiana.